-Besides the services and facilities we already mentioned (ATMs, CADECA, car rental companies), you will find:
+Besides the services and facilities we covered (ATMs, CADECA, car rental companies), you will find:

-- Children’s Play Area: Terminal 3 has a children’s play area where kids can burn off some energy before you board the long flight home.
+- Children’s Play Area: Terminal 3 has a children’s play area where kids can burn off some energy before they board the long flight home.

-- Disabled Facilities: Havana Cuba Airport has wheelchairs, lifts, and handicap bathrooms available in both Arrivals and Departures.
+- Disabled Facilities: Havana Cuba Airport has wheelchairs, lifts, and handicap bathrooms in Arrivals and Departures.

 What’s not available at the Havana Cuba airport?: